ABOUT CONSORCIO SERRANO

 Control of this first phase of microbiological stabilization of the fresh Serrano ham under low temperatures and high humidity is the most important to make sure that the elaboration of the piece is optimal in later elaboration phases.
 The next steps are:

-• Selection: once the Serrano ham is ready for market, team of inspectors from the Consorcio del Jamón Serrano Español selects the hams one by one.
+- Selection: once the Serrano ham is ready for market, a team of inspectors from the Consorcio del Jamón Serrano Español selects the hams one by one.
 They consider their shape and organoleptic characteristics, ensuring they meet all the requirements outlined in our quality standards.

 At the end of the elaboration cycle, which usually lasts between one year and a year and a half, the resulting product is a Consorcio Serrano Ham with exceptional organoleptic and sensory qualities, unmistakable for its colour, aroma, appearance and texture.